-Adam Mathews, a partner at Dearie, Fischer & Mathews LLC, was honored with the Emerging Leader in Community Service Award from the Warren County Foundation on May 9, 2019.
+Adam Mathews, a partner at Dearie, Fischer & Martinson LLC, was honored with the Emerging Leader in Community Service Award from the Warren County Foundation on May 9, 2019.

 Adam Mathews with Lebanon City Manager, Scott Brunka